AlicJ/Stuck-in-the-hole/README.md

 I was mostly responsible for the UI design, the visual effects, and some game functions.
 Peter Kim, my paterner, is mainly responsible for the main function of the game.

+The games was designed to be deployed on a BlackBerry PlayBook, and was successfuly inistalled on it.